wp-plugins/wppdf/readme.txt

 = 1.0 =
 * Released first version.
+* We have fixed various bugs as well as upgraded to new version of pdf reader.

 == Upgrade Notice ==

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.